 Benalla’s vibrant creative spirit is on display, both indoors and out.
 See large-scale works created by local and international artists for the popular Wall to Wall street art festival all across town.
 Follow it up with an afternoon at the renowned Benalla Regional Art Gallery, home to Sidney Nolan's famous 'Glenrowan' tapestry and a range of Australian and Indigenous art collections.

 Check out the changing Indigenous art exhibits on display at Rutherglen Estate, take a detour from Wangarratta to see the giant owl mural on the Goorambat Art Silo, and continue exploring the work of local artists at commercial galleries and cooperatives right across the High Country.

 Delve into the rich and varied history of Victoria's High Country.
 Hear stories about bushrangers, miners, pioneers and soldiers from the 1800s to the present day.
 Visit local museums displaying fascinating relics and exhibits and get an insight into the everyday life of the state's famous, infamous and ordinary citizens.

-Head to Benalla to see the blood stained sash Ned kelly wore at the famous seige in Glenrowan and learn about the region's heroes who distinuished themselves during WW1 and WW2, including Sir Edward 'Weary' Dunlop and Captain Hector Waller.
-Find out what life was like for the first Chinese settlers who worked in the gold mines during the goldrush at the Beechworth Chinese Cultural Centre Museum and Gardens.
+Head to Benalla to see the blood stained sash Ned Kelly wore at the famous siege in Glenrowan and learn about the region's heroes who distinguished themselves during WW1 and WW2, including Sir Edward 'Weary' Dunlop and Captain Hector Waller.
+Wander the historic streetscape of Beechworth and visit the newly upgraded Burke Museum, where you can dig deeper into bushranger folklore and learn about what life was like for the first Chinese settlers.

 Travel to Wangaratta in October when the town comes alive for the Wangaratta Jazz Festival.
 See the country's best jazz musicians hit the stage along with visiting international stars, playing everything from traditional standards and bebop to fusion, experimental, Dixieland and even blues.